Weldon Park Academy: History

 enrolment from 574 students in 2000 to 140 in 2003.Enrollment plummeted as students lost teachers with whom they had grown up.
 The school went through a number of headmasters in the next couple of years, before closing in 2004 and transferring ownership of the building to Nancy Campbell Collegiate Institute, where a few of the teachers and students chose to continue.

-Few, if any, of the founding students and teachers remain at the school; some of the students transferred to London Central Secondary School or other local schools, while others are now in university.
+Few, if any, of the founding students and teachers remained at the school; some of the students transferred to London Central Secondary School or other local schools, while others are now in university.
 Most of the teachers are teaching elsewhere or have retired.